Notebooks¶

 helm upgrade.
 That should trigger hydra-maester to retry creating the secret.

-Scaledown to 0¶
+Scaledown To 0¶

 kubectl -n DR_CORE_NAMESPACE delete oauth2clients.hydra.ory.sh <oauth2_client_name>